99mitch/sybil-report/report.md

-Please note that all cluster of that report are independent and have their very own manual description & argumentation. backup github to avoid raids : https://github.com/foukara/report.md/blob/main/report.md
+Please note that all cluster of that report are independent and have their very own manual description & argumentation.
+Inspired by bryan's report posted on twitter. backup github to avoid raids : https://github.com/foukara/report.md/blob/main/report.md